Nakshatras Kya Hote Hain?

 Ardra

-The storm star.
-Rahu-ruled nakshatra of destruction and renewal.
+Storm star.
+Rahu-ruled nakshatra of destruction aur renewal ka.

 Punarvasu